 Access to Utilities and Road

 Another important factor is whether or not there is access to utilities services.
-You need access to a road as well, at the construction crew and building supplies.
+You need access to a road as well, for the construction crew and building supplies.

 Test the Ground